 How the renovation process works:

-• Get pre-qualified for a mortgage loan with a Service First Mortgage Loan Officer.
+• Get pre-qualified for a mortgage loan with a Nexa Mortgage - Richard Woodward Loan Officer.

 • Find the neighborhood you want to live in.